makersacademy/takeaway-challenge/README.md

  Summary
  -----

- This application allows a customer to place an order at a takeaway establishment.
-The customer is able to view the menu and then add and remove dishes and their quantities from the order basket.
+ This application allows a user to place an order at a takeaway establishment.
+The user is able to view the menu and then add and remove dishes and their quantities from the order basket.

- The customer can also view a summary of their order showing the dishes ordered, their quantities and the corresponding sub-total.
-If the customer places an order, they are sent a text message confirming that the order will be delivered within an hour.
+ The user can also view a summary of their order showing the dishes ordered, their quantities and the corresponding sub-total.
+If the user places an order, they are sent a text message confirming that the order will be delivered within an hour.

  The text message sending functionality was implemented using the Twilio API.